 I am not advocating starving your dog.
 But an otherwise healthy dog will eventually eat.
 Use that fact to your advantage to get your head out of the refrigerator and the cheese popcorn back in the hands of the humans who want it.
 Maya went a day and a half before she, for the first time in a year, ate a full bowl of goodie-free kibble.

-Within a couple weeks I did go back to offering her healthy whole foods in addition to her kibble (once an addict, always an addict), but she never reverted back.
+Within a couple of weeks, I did go back to offering her healthy whole foods in addition to her kibble (once an addict, always an addict), but she never reverted back.
 An ounce of tough love is worth a pound of “normal.”

 Junior and Sulley love Primal Raw.
 I don’t use much, just a couple nuggets for each dog crumbled over their food and mixed with a little water.
 They are nutritious and delicious.